Sev1Tech/3ast3r3gg/README.md

 Aren't you a clever bunny?
-The magick incantation is:
+The magic incantation is:

 ```
 git clone https://github.com/Geocent/3ast3r3gg.git